What is empty?

 - all metal containers except for aerosol cans (these are managed as hazardous waste if still pressurized, marked "empty" and placed in the trash if not)

 If needed, dry the empty container in a well ventilated area.
 Use a fume hood if you have one, or else find an area away from where people are working.
-Deface the container and place it next to the trash.
+Deface the container and place it next to your lab trash, or dispose of it in your building's garbage dumpster.
 Leave lids and caps off.